dxw/playbook/playbook.md

 We use [10,000ft](https://app.10000ft.com/) to schedule our work, which helps us to forecast our capacity over future weeks and months in a reliable way.
 Each member of our delivery teams uses the tool to record the days they work on client projects.

+We’ve set up the platform, so that it understands individual team members’ working patterns.
+This means the team don’t need to worry about entering in their non working days.

 We track our time at the same level of granularity that we bill it – for almost everyone in the team, that’s half days or whole days.

-If you’re not doing client work, then unless you’re working on one of a handful of named internal projects you don’t need to record your time against anything – the assumption is you’re doing valuable work, whether it’s learning, helping with recruitment or improving our tooling and processes, and we don’t need itemised time tracking to justify that.
+If you’re not doing client work, then unless you’re working on one of a handful of named internal projects, you don’t need to record your time against any other piece of work – the assumption is you’re doing valuable work, whether it’s learning, helping with recruitment or improving our tooling and processes, and we don’t need itemised time tracking to justify that.

+We should however record planned leave and sickness.
+Our Business Operations team update the schedule to reflect any planned leave, which helps us to look ahead at where there might be skills gaps on client work- this is recorded as “Out of office”.

+If we spend time away from the office sick or if we don’t end up working on a project that we had planned to, we need to reflect this too.

+When we record our time, we should;

+* confirm days spent on projects
+* record sickness
+* reflect what actually happened, even if this differs from the schedule

 Our delivery leads lend a helping hand when delivery team members aren’t sure how to record their time – they’ve been doing this for a long while and have a well developed sense for it.